WasmEdge/docs/docs/start/build-and-run/cli.md

 ### JavaScript examples

-It is possible to use WasmEdge as a high-performance, secure, extensible, easy to deploy, and [Kubernetes-compliant](https://github.com/second-state/wasmedge-containers-examples) JavaScript runtime.
+Using WasmEdge as a high-performance, secure, extensible, easy-to-deploy, and [Kubernetes-compliant](https://github.com/second-state/wasmedge-containers-examples) JavaScript runtime is possible.
 There is no need to build a JavaScript app.
-You just need to download the WasmEdge JavaScript runtime for Node.js.
+You need to download the WasmEdge JavaScript runtime for Node.js.

 - [Download the wasmedge_quickjs.wasm file here](https://github.com/second-state/wasmedge-quickjs/releases/download/v0.5.0-alpha/wasmedge_quickjs.wasm)
 - [Download the modules.zip file here](https://github.com/second-state/wasmedge-quickjs/releases/download/v0.5.0-alpha/modules.zip) and then unzip it into the current folder as `./modules/`